hoangsetup/Subiz_sms/readme.md

 password = subiz
 pc = localhost
 ```
-Set correct path on daemon.sh (make sure that the this file is executable )
+- Set correct path on daemon.sh (make sure that the this file have executable permission)
 ```
 #!/bin/sh
 #Configure this (use absolute path)